Tag: reflection

 Psalm 4; Luke 22:24–30; Acts 3:1–10

-As we walk in the world, how we treat others (and even ourselves) is very much part of our to who Christ is.
-There is always the tension within the Scriptures of what the God-ly direction is as they can depending on context.
+As we walk in the world, how we treat others (and even ourselves) is very much part of our witness to who Jesus Christ is.
+There is always the tension within the of what the God-ly direction is as they can change depending on context.
 There is, however, absolutely no denial of the motivation of all…self-sacrificing love.

 Peter couldn’t really do much for the beggar financially.
 He could have just walked on and said nothing.
 He could have just said that he had nothing and moved on.
 Maybe even John wouldn’t have said anything had they passed by.
 Then the man would not have been healed.